ucdavis/web-app-template/README.md

 ### Development Architecture

-In development mode, the .NET backend (port 5165) uses YARP reverse proxy to forward non-API requests to the Vite dev server (port 5173).
-This provides:
+In development mode:

-- Single port access (5165) for the entire application
+- ASP.NET Core runs on port `5165`
-- Proper same-origin cookies for authentication
+- Vite serves the frontend on port `5173`
-- Hot module replacement from Vite
+- Visual Studio uses `SpaProxy` to start Vite and redirect the browser to it
-- Backend API on `/api/*` routes
+- Vite proxies `/api`, `/login`, `/signin-oidc`, and `/health` back to ASP.NET Core

-In production, the backend serves pre-built static files from `wwwroot/` (no proxy).
+This keeps frontend HMR fast while preserving the backend's auth and API pipeline.
+In production, the backend serves pre-built static files from `wwwroot/`.

 ### Backend Development

 The backend is configured with hot reload via `dotnet watch`.
-Any changes to C# files will automatically restart the server.
+Any changes to C# files automatically restart the server.
+Visual Studio users can also run the `server` project directly with `SpaProxy`.

 ### Frontend Development

 The frontend uses Vite's hot module replacement (HMR).
-Changes to React components, TypeScript files, and CSS will be reflected immediately through the proxy.
+Changes to React components, TypeScript files, and CSS are reflected immediately by the Vite dev server.

 ### Authentication Flow